uidaholib/base-digital-collections-template/objects/spanishflu035.md

 # Excerpt of Interview - World War I, the Red Cross, and Moscow during the Influenza Outbreak transcript
 ---

-# Excerpt of Interview - World War I, the Red Cross, and Moscow during the Influenza Outbreak
+# Excerpt of Interview - World War I, the Red Cross, and Moscow during the Influenza Outbreak [transcript]

 00:00:00:00 - 00:00:21:13
 Unknown Interviewer: